jontmy/jippity/README.md

 #### Why did I create this?

-Cuz I'm too cheap to pay 20 USD per month just for access to GPT-4.
+Cuz 20 USD per month is a lil much when I only need GPT-4.
 OpenAI's API lets you pay for your usage of GPT-4 and other models as you go, which ends up being significantly cheaper per month.